async-labs/drizzle/README.md

 To see blue footer bar with call-to-action, go to http://localhost:8021/wall-settings and **Enable call to action footer bar**.

 # Deploy
 You will need to deploy 2 apps: Publishers app ( ./publishers) and Widget app (./users/widget).
-Here is a detailed description for deployment of Meteor apps with mupx tool: https://github.com/tima101/meteor-deploy-letsencrypt
+Use this tool to deploy Meteor apps: https://github.com/zodern/meteor-up

 # Future and Contributions
 This section will need more work.
 The next 3 steps for this open-source project:
-- Improve UI and UX on Publishers app (./publishers).
+- Improve UI and UX on Publishers app (../publishers).
-- Meteor 1.5 to reduce initial bundle size for Widget app (./users/widget).
-- Add Apple pay for easier payments on Mobile.
 - Add client-side paywalling in addition to server-side.
+- Add Apple pay for easier payments on Mobile web.

 # License